isomerpages/mse/pages/mse50.md

 </style>

-<h1>Building a Green and Resilient Singapore</h1><br>
+<b><h1>Building a Green and Resilient Singapore</h1></b>

-<h4>2022 marks the Ministry of Sustainability and the Environment's 50th Anniversary  (MSE50).</h4>
+<h4><b>2022 marks the Ministry of Sustainability and the Environment's 50th Anniversary  (MSE50).</b>

-<p>To commemorate this Golden Jubilee, a special  MSE50 logo has been designed.
+To commemorate this Golden Jubilee, a special  MSE50 logo has been designed.
 The MSE50 logo is based on the MSE logo and utilises the same font, its iconic brandmark and
-corporate colours.</p>
+corporate colours.</h4>

 <img src="images/mse50/MSE50_Hori_Dark_RGB.png" alt="MSE50" max-width="350px">